swcarpentry/DEPRECATED-bc/lessons/thw-python/vars-types/tutorial.md

 ### Executing code in files

-If your code is in a file, you can execute it from the iPython shell with the **%run** command.
+If your code is in a file, you can execute it from the IPython shell with the **%run** command.
 Execute hello.py like so

 ```python
 In [1] %run hello.py
 ```

-### Clearing iPython
+### Clearing IPython

-To clear everything from iPython, use the reset command.
+To clear everything from IPython, use the reset command.

 ```python
 In [1] reset